All Episodes

 That is a key takeaway here.

-I mean, he gets they go to the court, they don't tell the court who paid for the dossier, namely the Clayton campaign.
+They don't tell the court who paid for the dossier, namely the Clinton campaign.

 It was just being routed through Bruce Orr and Nellie Orr.